Bruree: Location

 The village of Bruree is located on the Maigue river two kilometres off the main N20 Limerick-Cork road in south County Limerick.
-It forms one half of the parish of Bruree/Rockhill in the Diocese of Limerick.
+It forms one half of the parish of Rockhill-Bruree in the Roman Catholic Diocese of Limerick.
+Rockhill and Bruree are electoral divisions in the Cappamore-Kilmallock local electoral area.

 Bruree is seven kilometres north-west of Kilmallock, ten kilometres north of Charleville and thirty-five kilometres south of Limerick City.
 Neighbouring towns and villages include Kilmallock, Charleville, Effin, Athlacca, Banogue and Ballyagran.

 History

 Bruree was once a seat and alternative capital of the ancient Kings of Munster.
 At some point later it came into the possession of the Uí Fidgenti and was their capital until the late 12th century.
 Before them it may have belonged to the Dáirine or Érainn, being named by Geoffrey Keating as a fortress built by Cú Roí mac Dáire.
 An early king and semi-mythological ancestor of the Eóganachta and Uí Fidgenti, Ailill Aulom, is then found at the fortress in the Cath Maige Mucrama cycle.
 The historical Eóganacht king Óengus mac Nad Froích is also found here in one legend.